-Visiting Korine’s vision of these worlds is typically an unpleasant time.
+Visiting Korine’s worlds is typically an unpleasant time.
 What separates the Miami setting of The Beach Bum from his other places is just how delightful the stay is.
 This is yet another tour through American depravity, but it’s also the most uplifting theatrical experience I’ve had all year — a joyful, freewheeling comedy filled with warmth and compassion.
 The Academy would never acknowledge something this idiosyncratic, and it should be deemed an act of treason when they overlook Matthew McConaughey’s committed performance for a Best Actor Oscar.

 Much of The Beach Bum’s effectiveness can be attributed to his glorious turn as Moondog, a washed-up poet who stumbles around murmuring half-baked profundities with a Pabst Blue Ribbon in one hand and an oversized joint dangling from his mouth.
 In between bouts of getting astronomically stoned and sleeping with random women, he’ll periodically knock out a poem on his typewriter, although not often enough to revive his once-illustrious career.